Internship Opportunities with Department of Emergency Management

 Intern Duties and Responsibilities

-The primary duty of the Emergency Management Intern is to provide technical and/or administrative assistance in emergency preparedness and planning projects.
+The primary duty of an Emergency Management Intern is to learn about specific aspects of emergency management while providing technical and/or administrative assistance in different aspects of emergency management projects.

 - Assisting staff in the day-to-day operations within the Emergency Management Division office;